AuCson/aucson.github.io/_pages/about.md

 I am currently a first-year Ph.D. student at Uninversity of Southern California, advised by [Prof. Xiang Ren](http://ink-ron.usc.edu/xiangren/).

-Generally, my research interest lies in **Natural Language Processing** and **Machine Learning**.
+Generally, my research interests are **Natural Language Processing** and **Machine Learning**.
 I have been working on continual learning and interpretation techniques of neural network predictions.
-Prior to these, I studied dialogue systems.

-I am always interested in **understanding** the capability of machine learning models in handling **complicated semantics in language**, and **enhancing the capability in the way indicated**.

 ## News

+- Sep.
+2020: Our paper Visually Grounded Continual Learning of Compositional Phrases got accepted at EMNLP 2020.

+- Aug.
+2020: Finished my 3-month internship at Snapchat!

 - Jul.
 2020: Two papers accepted at Lifelong Learning workshop@ICML 2020 and Continual Learning workshop@ICML 2020.
 We studied a task-free continual learning algorithm, and proposed a task setup for visually grounded continual compostional phrase learning.